6 Nonverbal Communication Examples To Increase Sales

 2) Shake Hands Firmly and Fully

 When you meet people, give a strong, full, firm handshake.
 This initial physical first impression can often make or break the sale for you.
 Take a look at these examples of nonverbal communication when shaking hands to understand why it’s important.

 When people feel your hand, they measure your character.
 When your handshake is strong and firm, they assume that you have good character and by extension, represent a good product or service.

 Some salespeople give weak, indifferent handshakes as if offering a cold fish.
 Others give a “half handshake,” offering their fingers instead of a full handshake.
-This suggests that you are dealing with a “half person.”
+This suggests that you are dealing with a “half-person.”

 3) Your First Impression